-How to deal with freeloaders and criminals is decided by the Local Assembly of egalitarians in each local community.
-Here are thoughts about some of the options that would be available in an egalitarian society that is not based on money and in which some (perhaps, but not necessarily, all) people are in a sharing economy.
+How would people in an egalitarian society deal with freeloaders and criminals?
+Like other such questions, the answer would be decided by the Local Assembly of egalitarians in each local community.
+Here are thoughts about some of the options that would be available in an egalitarian society that is not based on money and in which some (but not necessarily all) people are in a sharing economy.

 CRIME AND PUNISHMENT

-Because an egalitarian society is not based on money, it is not possible for monetary fines to be used as a punishment for a crime or infraction.
+Because an egalitarian society is not based on money, it is not possible for monetary fines to be used as a punishment for a crime or infraction, as is the case today.
 What can substitute for such a type of punishment?

 Here are some possibilities, ranging (more or less) from the least to the most punishing.